phusion/phusion-server-tools/README.md

 ### truncate

-Truncates the all passed files to 0 bytes.
+Truncates all passed files to 0 bytes.

 ## RabbitMQ